UAN’s Knitting Group

 At Universal Angels Network (UAN), we design programs and workshops that build community.
 Sometimes, we bring people together for reasons not so obvious.
 Behind the activities we choose, often there's a deeper reason for gathering, like:

 We nurture souls by sharing wisdom and by demonstrating unconditional love and compassion.
 This leads to gratitude, followed by inspiration.
 A chain reaction that spreads even more love and compassion throughout the world.
 Remember, large ripples in water begin with the tiniest of pebbles.

 But who do we serve?
 How do we bring them together?

 At UAN, we hold a special place in our hearts for two groups that are often overlooked by our busy society:

 Elderly people and children.

-Meeting on every second Saturday since March of 2018, the Angels’ Knitting Group brings together a group of dedicated adults and children who knit hats and scarves for Austin's homeless and formerly homeless residents at Community First Village.
-In addition to receiving the soul-nurturing benefits of working to serve others, the group reaps the cognitive and physical benefits of using rhythmic, repetitive hand movements that focus the mind and lead to a relaxed state, similar to meditation.
-Once beyond the initial learning curve, studies have shown that knitting can reduce heart rate, blood pressure and the stress hormone, cortisol, as well as provide a sense of creative fulfillment.
+Besides the good feelings that come from helping others, the group experiences cognitive and physical benefits, too.
+Knitting uses rhythmic, repetitive hand movements that focus the mind and lead to a relaxed state, much like meditation.
+Studies show that once beyond the initial learning curve, knitting can reduce heart rate, blood pressure, and the stress hormone, cortisol, as well as provide a sense of creative fulfillment.

 While knitting supplies are free for children, we ask for a small donation of $10 for adults to help offset the cost.
-Refreshments are provided.